 According to the CDC, preliminary evidence suggests that the contaminated lettuce was grown in Yuma, Arizona, but the agency has yet to pinpoint a particular brand, supplier, grower or distributor.

-As of April 19, E. coli had shown up in 16 states, including 12 cases in Pennsylvania, seven in New Jersey and 10 in Idaho.
-Thankfully, no one has died as a result of the infection, although 31 people have been hospitalized, and five people developed hemolytic uremic syndrome (HUS), a type of kidney failure caused by E. coli, reports the CDC.
+As of April 26, E. coli had shown up in 19 states, including 18 cases in Pennsylvania, seven in New Jersey and 10 in Idaho.
+Additionally, three new states have reported ill people: Colorado, Georgia and South Dakota.
+Thankfully, no one has died as a result of the infection, although 42 people have been hospitalized, and nine people developed hemolytic uremic syndrome (HUS), a type of kidney failure caused by E. coli, reports the CDC.

 This isn’t the first E. coli outbreak linked to romaine.
 In December of 2017, the Public Health Agency of Canada said the lettuce was responsible for 42 cases of E. coli across five Canadian provinces.
 And in January of this year, the CDC identified an E. coli strain closely related to the Canadian one, which infected 25 people in 15 states.
 The CDC named leafy greens as the culprit, but couldn’t narrow it down beyond that.